We've been working with cruise for decades, with a unique understanding of the importance of quality uniforms that are always fit for purpose.

 When working with ropes, fenders, cleaning products, and maintenance tools, deckhands need a uniform that best enables them to carry out their jobs, while staying safe and protected.

 By providing branded PPE to deckhands, you are ensuring all precautions are being taken to focus on the safety of your employees, without compromising your branding.
-Find out what the most effective forms of PPE for the cruise industry are here.
+Discover the most effective forms of PPE for the cruise industry.

 Tower Supplies has years of expertise in the technical side of the marine and maritime industry so we are also able to provide uniforms for those in officer and cadet roles.
-Find out more about how we help protect those in marine roles here.
+Find out more about how we help protect those in marine roles through the work we do in the industry.

 Whether it’s beauticians, nail technicians, or cosmetologists, personal care employees will need branded uniforms that are suitable for their roles.
 Branded tunics, scrubs and aprons not only work as protective and hygienic uniforms, but they also accurately portray the job roles in a professional manner.